Dedicated to women's health and well-being

 Diagnosis

-The doctor will ask about your symptoms and medical history, and perform a physical exam.
-Symptoms of celiac disease are similar to those of other conditions.
-It may take a long time to get an accurate diagnosis.
-Yet early diagnosis and treatment reduce the risk of complications.
+The doctor will ask about your symptoms and medical history.
+A physical exam will be done.
+Symptoms are similar to those of other conditions.
+It may take a long time to get a diagnosis.
+Early diagnosis and treatment reduce the risk of complications.

 Tests may include: